hvianna/audioMotion.js/docs/user-interface.md

 ![ui-sensitivity](img/UI_sensitivity.png)

-Adjust the minimum and maximum decibels values to improve the visualization of songs too quiet or too loud. **0** is the loudest possible sound volume.
+Adjust the minimum and maximum decibel values to improve the visualization of songs too quiet or too loud. **0** is the loudest possible sound volume.

 You can also choose from three predefined sensitivity settings (low, normal and high) via the **N** and **Shift + N** keyboard shortcuts.